 China Glaze Secret Peri-wink-le with A England Tristam.

 A few tips:

 - Make sure the polish is applied fairly thick, or if needed, apply several coats.
 I found that the patch easily tears when peeling it off the bag when it's too thin.
 If the edges of your patch are thinner, you can cut out a piece of patch with the bag still attached to it, then peel off the polish from that piece of bag to prevent tearing up the edges.

 - Make sure the polish really is completely dry.
 I noticed that the glitters took by far the longest to dry, and I even added a quick-drying top coat to them on the bag.
 But while the rest was already on my nails, that still wasn't dry!
 So the circle I created with it didn't turn out perfectly round, I should've waited longer.
-But you can of course also polish a bag and just leave it to use another day!
+But I think you could also polish a bag and just leave it to use another day!

 - If the application doesn't have clean edges after you applied it to your nail, you can use your regular way of cleanup to fix that.
 Just make sure you take it easy and use enough remover!